mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

 ### vscode_rest_client_environmentvars

 If enabled, Kulala searches for `.vscode/settings.json` or `*.code-workspace` files in the current directory and its parents to read the `rest-client.environmentVariables` definitions (`$shared` will be treated as `_base`).

-If `http-client.env.json` is also present, it will be merged (and overwrites variables from VSCode).
+If `http-client.env.json` is also present, it'll be merged (and overwrites variables from VSCode).

 Possible values: